 ...
 Alpha - Blu-Ray Discs Provide Proof

-For the last three years, we have written page upon page here detailing the mountains of rock-solid evidence that unequivocally confirms the found Alpha hero communicator to be absolutely authentic, compiled to eliminate all manner of possible doubt for a topic so vital to the hobby.
+Spring 2009 - For the last three years, we have written page upon page here detailing the mountains of rock-solid evidence that unequivocally confirms the found Alpha hero communicator to be absolutely authentic, compiled to eliminate all manner of possible doubt for a topic so vital to the hobby.
 But technically all we've shown before has been "evidence," and though overwhelming and unambiguous, it nonetheless could leave room, however miniscule and absent of merit, for a habitual cynic to still feel cause to object.

-Here at last are the details we've been waiting to see in HD of the Alpha comm in its prime, with individual texture marks in the Kydex, the microscopic moire and jewel features, and the precise antenna solder marks.
+Here at last are the details we've been waiting to see in HD of the Alpha comm in its prime, with individual texture marks in the Kydex, the tiny moire and jewel features, and the precise antenna solder marks.
 We can compare this image with that taken in the summer of 2007 at Vasquez Rocks, where the recently re-found Alpha was taken to recreate its famous pose:

 The bright spots of course can only come from high points in the texture.
 Observe how each one from the 1967 screen cap, ringed in red, is sized, angled and swerving around the pits when laid upon the 2007 photo.
 This level of detail is impossible to forge and was completely unknown until just two month ago.
-Since the recent "Alpha revisits Vasquez" photo has been up for more than two years and downloaded to probably hundreds of hard drives around the world, it serves as a tamperproof snapshot of its current appearance.
+Since the recent "Alpha revisits Vasquez" photo has been up for more than two years and presumably downloaded to countless hard drives around the world, it serves as a tamperproof snapshot of its current appearance.
 That such an absolute 100% match could be made of random Kydex texture, even under less than identical lighting conditions, is actual proof these objects are one-in-the-same.
 These results could be easily duplicated by any authorizing body associated with a major auction house.
 The "debate," such that it ever was, about the authenticity of the prop is over.

 * * * * * * *